KevinMarquette/kevinmarquette.github.io/_posts/2018-12-23-Powershell-null-everything-you-wanted-to-know.md

 ## Scope issues

 This also helps mitigate scoping issues.
-In that example, we set `$result` over and over in a loop.
+In that example, we assign values to `$result` over and over in a loop.
 But because PowerShell allows variable values from outside the function to bleed into the scope of the current function, initalizing them inside your function will mitigate bugs that can be introduced that way.

 An uninitalized variable in your function will not be `$null` if it is set to a value in a parent scope.
 This can be other functions callig your function that happen to use the same variable names.

-If I take that same `Do-something` example and remove the loop:
+If I take that same `Do-something` example and remove the loop I would end up with something that looks like this example:

 ``` posh
     function Invoke-Something